martin11591/Learning/JavaScript/README.md

 ﻿# Various scripts

+OLD - about to 5 years ago
+VERY OLD - more than about 5 years ago

 At old times I did not format my scripts, so now I see how much wrong programistic convention it is.

 ## 3D Graphics